Dr Caleb Lee

-I am an academic and cultural mediator working at the intersection of the arts and young people, with varied experiences in Southeast/East Asia and the UK.
-As a recipient of the National Arts Council scholarship, I obtained my doctorate from Royal Holloway University of London, specialising in Theatre for Young Audiences (TYA).
-My work now focuses on the creative industries, applied performances/practices, creative arts youth work, young people’s health and well-being.
+I am an academic and creative producer working at the intersection of the arts and young people, with varied experiences in Southeast/East Asia and the UK.
+As a recipient of the National Arts Council scholarship, I received my doctorate from Royal Holloway University of London, specialising in Theatre for Young Audiences (TYA).
+My work currently cuts across the creative industries, applied performances, creative arts youth work, digital technologies, with interests in popular culture, musical theatre, global majority voices and young people's health and wellbeing.

-I joined the University of Exeter in 2022.
-Alongside this, I am Co-Artistic Director of Five Stones Theatre – an international collective creating dance and theatrical experiences for children and young people that are ‘a little different’.
+I am also Co-Artistic Director of Five Stones Theatre – an international collective creating dance and theatrical experiences for children and young people that are ‘a little different’.

-Prior to this, I was Creative Youth Work Researcher at Spotlight Creative Youth Services, in partnership with Queen Mary University of London, where I designed and led an Arts Council funded project that focused on increasing inclusivity and relevance for young people accessing cultural provision.
-From 2018-2021, I was Associate Researcher at Rose Bruford College TYA Centre.
-And before that, I was Lecturer (2009-2017) in the School of Dance and Theatre, LASALLE College of the Arts (Singapore).
+Prior to joining the University of Exeter in November 2022, I was Creative Youth Work Researcher at Spotlight Creative Youth Services, in partnership with Queen Mary University of London (QMUL), where I led an Arts Council funded project that focused on increasing inclusivity and relevance for young people accessing cultural provision.
+From 2018-2021, I was Associate Lecturer and Researcher at Rose Bruford College TYA Centre.
+And from 2009-2017, I was Lecturer in the School of Dance and Theatre, LASALLE College of the Arts (Singapore).

-In the professional sector, I serve on the Advisory Council and Artistic Working Group at Polka Theatre (UK), as Visiting Fellow for Zinc Venture Builder (focusing on improving children's health and wellbeing) and as Associate Researcher of the International Inclusive Arts Network (IIAN) and Rose Bruford College TYA Centre.
-I am also lead researcher and member of the Asian TYA Network.
+In the professional sector, I serve on the Advisory Council at Polka Theatre, as Visiting Fellow for Zinc Venture Builder and as Associate Researcher of the International Inclusive Arts Network (IIAN) and Rose Bruford College TYA Centre.
+I am also lead researcher and a member of the Asian TYA Network.

 - All aspects of Theatre for Young Audiences (TYA)

 - Creative Producing

 - Applied performance and socially engaged practice